J-hjr/Jerry_Huang_DS_Project_Portfolio/Spotify/readme.md

 ![image](https://github.com/J-hjr/Jerry_Huang_DS_Project_Portfolio/assets/158063353/e6eb6969-973a-40ef-9c4d-d1c342bbd22a)

 ## Overview
-This project is part of the Data Science Capstone (DS UA 112) at `New York University.
+This project is part of the Data Science Capstone (DS UA 112) at `New York University`.
 It involved performing a comprehensive analysis on a dataset of 52,000 songs from Spotify to understand the factors influencing song popularity and the characteristics defining music genres.

 ## Objectives
 - Determine the distribution of various song features such as duration, danceability, energy, etc.